joelnet/articles/articles/2018-05-09---i-heart-ramda--partial_application_with_curry/Partial_Application_with_Curry.md

 The I ❤ Ramda series will differ slightly from others you may have seen.
 Instead of using the typical `foo`, `bar`, `baz` examples, or articles demonstrating isolated functions, this series aims to showcase real world applications of Ramda.js.

-This is the first article and will focus *Partial Application with a Special Placeholder*.
+This is the first article and will focus on *Partial Application with a Special Placeholder*.

 # Partial Application with Bind